-This document together with the appended assumptions table constitute the “Study Framework” which has been developed through the stakeholder process at joint meetings of the NEPOOL Markets and Reliability Committees (MC/RC) with support from the New England States Committee on Electricity (NESCOE) and Independent System Operator - New England, Inc. (ISO-NE).
+This document together with the assumptions spreadsheet (Assumptions Document) constitutes the “Study Framework” for Phase 1.
+The Study Framework has been developed through the stakeholder process at joint meetings of the NEPOOL Markets and Reliability Committees (MC/RC) with support from the New England States Committee on Electricity (NESCOE) and Independent System Operator - New England, Inc. (ISO-NE).
 Although referred to as a Study Framework, the body of work will actually consist of several analyses using different computer models.
 No single model can address the range of issues that NEPOOL stakeholders desire to assess.
 The analyses will be conducted in a staggered iterative approach with the results from one analysis informing decisions about what to model or remodel in other analyses.
-The Study Framework will continue to be refined after being provided to ISO-NE or any consultant based on continued consultation regarding the studies described below.
-Close collaboration will be required between ISO-NE and any consultants retained by NEPOOL.
+The Study Framework will be presented to ISO-NE prior to April 1, 2021 as a 2021 Economic Study request.
+The Study Framework will continue to be refined after being provided to ISO-NE based on continued consultation among ISO-NE, NEPOOL representatives and scenario proponents..

 Study Objective / Scope

 NEPOOL approved the Study objective and scope in a document commonly referred to as the “bubble chart.”
-The objective is to assess and discuss the future state of the regional power system in light of current state energy and environmental laws.
+The objective is to assess and discuss the future state of the regional power system in light of state energy and environmental laws as of December 31, 2020.
 The scope is to define and assess the future state of the regional power system identifying: 1) a resource mix or mixes for future years; and 2) resource and operational/reliability needs.
-A gap analysis will determine whether, in the future state envisioned, the existing markets will likely provide sufficient market revenues to attract and retain the new and existing resources that will be needed to continue to operate the system reliably.
+A gap analysis will determine whether, in the future state envisioned, the markets in effect on December 31, 2020 will likely provide sufficient market revenues to attract and retain the new and existing resources that will be needed to continue to operate the system reliably.
 The gap analysis will also identify any market deficits that may need to be addressed to assure operability and reliability in accordance with the standards of the North American Electric Reliability Corporation, Northeast Power Coordinating Council, Inc. and ISO-NE.

 The Study will therefore encompass both economic and engineering analyses.
 The economic analyses (production cost and ancillary services simulations, and the revenue sufficiency analysis) will seek to answer questions such as what are the forecasted market revenues, and will they likely be sufficient to attract and retain the different types of resources that will be needed to reliably operate the system in that future.
 The engineering analyses (ancillary services simulation, resource adequacy screen, and the probabilistic availability and system security analyses) will seek to answer questions about what conditions will likely present operational or reliability issues, the nature of those issues, and whether the system will be able to operate reliably when, for example, variable energy resources (VERs) are the predominant generation resources, when production from VERs exceeds load, and when there may be a sustained reduction in VER production.

-The studies will be performed in two phases, with immediate efforts focused on phase 1 analyses as described below.
+The studies will be performed in two phases.
+Phase 1 will consist of the production cost simulation, ancillary services simulation, resource adequacy screen and probabilistic resource analysis.
+The Phase 1 work is described in detail below.
+Phase 2 will consist of revenue sufficiency and system security analyses.
+The details and timing of those analyses are being considered further and will be addressed in a future separate document to be reviewed by the MC/RC.

 Areas of Analysis

-Production Cost Simulation: ABB GridView (ISO-NE) – Phase 1
+Production Cost Simulation: ABB GridView (ISO-NE)

 Objectives: Show economic dispatches and energy market revenues for different scenarios.
 Provide useful information related to the operational/reliability analyses, and identify conditions upon which further operational/reliability analyses may focus.